 Brendan Smith is a writer, artist, and many other things that may or may not include fire and forges.
-He is working on a debut novel while churning out a steady stream of art commissions (check out a cool tutorial video of one of his projects).
+He is working on a debut novel while churning out a steady stream of art commissions.
 Brendan decided that yes, sacrificing his precious art time for Zeedub Bezzies is a capital idea.

 What advice would you give new authors?